Queiq: Modern times

 The river dried up completely in the late 1960s, due to irrigation projects on the Turkish side of the border.
 Recently, water from the Euphrates has been diverted to revive the dead river, and thus revive agriculture in the plains south of Aleppo, but many Syrians remain bitter towards the Turks over their handling of the river.

 To revive the river and build irrigation, the Tal Hasel Water Pumping Station was opened in 2008 in rural Aleppo.
-After closing due to the Civil War, The station was restored and made operational again in July 2022.
+After closing due to the Civil War, the station was restored and made operational again in July 2022.

 Geography and climate

 The region is characterized by a semi-arid climate with an average annual precipitation of 325 mm.

-Severe over-exploitation of groundwater has been observed on the Aleppo basin of the river, leading to a continuous decline of the piezometric levels with an average of 1.8 m/year.
+Severe over-exploitation of groundwater has been observed on the Aleppo basin of the river, leading to a continuous decline of the water table levels with an average of 1.8 m/year.

 Queiq River Massacre

-In late January 2013 during the Syrian civil war over 100 dead bodies were shored up from or floating in the river in rebel-held parts of Bustan al-Qasr district, Aleppo.
-They were typically found with hands tied behind their backs and having gunshot wounds in their heads with the tape across mouth.
-Nearly all the victims were in their twenties (not older than 30) who had recently crossed the border line from rebel-controlled neighbourhood into the government one.
-The blame for murders was widely put on Bashar al-Assad's regime as the bodies usually came downstream from the government controlled area.
+In late January 2013 during the Syrian civil war over 100 dead bodies were washed up from or floating in the river in rebel-held parts of Bustan al-Qasr district, Aleppo.
+They were typically found with hands tied behind their backs and having gunshot wounds in their heads with tape across their mouths.
+Nearly all the victims were in their twenties (not older than 30) who had recently crossed the border line from the rebel-controlled neighbourhood into the government one.
+Blame for murders was widely put on Bashar al-Assad's regime as the bodies usually came downstream from the government controlled area.

 Between February and mid-March 2013, between 80 and 120 additional bodies were recovered from the river.

 Youssef Horan, a lawyer and activist, with his team of volunteers have gathered information on the murders at the time.
 The Syrian Institute for Justice headed at the time by Abdulkader Mandou, also investigated the case and held a press conference.